shivamm-55/indian-id-validator/README.md

    The `requirements.txt` includes `ultralytics`, `paddleocr`, `paddlepaddle`, `numpy==1.24.4`, `pandas==2.2.2`, and others.

 3. **Download Models**:
    Models are downloaded automatically via `inference.py` from the Hugging Face repository.
 Ensure `config.json` is in the root directory.
+Alternatively, use the Ultralytics Hub links above to download models in formats like PyTorch, ONNX, etc.

 ## Usage